Will AI Replace Chefs? What the Kitchen Data Shows

 Recipe Development: AI as Inspiration

 AI can generate novel flavor combinations by analyzing thousands of existing recipes.
-Companies like IBM (with Chef Watson) have demonstrated AI-generated recipes that are surprisingly creative.
+Companies like IBM (with Chef Watson) demonstrated AI-generated recipes that are surprisingly creative.
 But generating a recipe and executing it at a professional level are vastly different things.

 Kitchen Operations: Incremental Automation

 Smart kitchen equipment can monitor cooking temperatures, alert staff to food safety issues, and optimize energy usage.
 Automated inventory systems track ingredient usage and generate purchase orders.
+[Fact] The National Restaurant Association reports that 73% of operators now use at least one form of kitchen-management software, up from 41% in 2019.

 Robotic Cooking: Niche and Limited